Born and raised in Malaysia, Mazlan is proud of his Malaysian and Asian heritage. He likes to write about its culture and current issues.

 Apsara Dance Cambodia

-Angkor, a region in Cambodia, was the seat of the powerful and influential Khmer Empire between 9th to 15th centuries.
+Angkor, a region in Cambodia, was the seat of the powerful and influential Khmer Empire between the 9th to 15th centuries.
 It was during these periods that they spread their influences to the rest of Cambodia and the neighboring countries of Thailand, Laos, and Vietnam.
-These included art and culture.
+These included arts and cultures.

-But when the Khmer Rouge took control of Cambodia in 1975, almost all of these arts and cultures including classical dances were brutally wipe out and destroyed.
+But when the Khmer Rouge took control of Cambodia in 1975, almost all of these arts and cultures including classical dances were brutally wiped out and destroyed.

-What you see Apsara today is the results of these intensive studies.
-It is a dance-drama love story with graceful and fine hand movements to portray emotions and feelings.
+What you see as Apsara today is the results of these intensive studies.
+It is a dance-drama love story with graceful fine hand movements to portray emotions and feelings.

-You will see similarities between Cambodia's Aspara and Thailand's Khon in terms of costumes and dance moves as both were under the Angkor Khmer Empire's influences.
+You will see similarities between Cambodia's Apsara and Thailand's Khon in terms of costumes and dance movements as both were under the Angkor Khmer Empire's influence.

 Bharatanatyam Dance - Indian Classical Dance

-Bharatanatyam dance is a classical dance from Tamil Nadu, South India and originally performed by maidens who dedicated themselves as temple dancers and musicians.
-It involves complicated and angular movements but is now practiced and performed by both male and female dancers.
+Bharatanatyam dance is a classical dance from Tamil Nadu, a state in South India.
+The name is derived from the basic concept of other dances, which are Bhava, Raga, and Thaala.
+It was originally performed by maidens dedicating themselves as temple dancers and musicians.
+It is now practiced and performed by both male and female dancers.

 Traditional Dance Music

-The Bharatanatyam dance that you see now is no longer the original dance steps but is based on the modern re-interpretation by the Thanjavoor brothers during the early 18th century.
+The Bharatanatyam dance that you see today is no longer the original dance steps.
+It is now based on the modern re-interpretation by the Thanjavur brothers during the early 18th century.

-Fan Dance from Korea originated and rise to prominence during the Joseon Dynasty (1392 until 1910), a period that saw the rise in art and culture, science, technology and trade in Korea.
-It was also during this period that Korea chooses Confucianism as its official religion instead of Buddhism, and Seoul was adopted as the capital city of Korea.
+Buchaechum (Fan Dance) from Korea originated and rose to prominence during the Joseon Dynasty (1392 until 1910).
+This is the period that saw the rise in art and culture, science, technology, and trade in Korea.
+It was also the period where Korea chose Confucianism as its official religion instead of Buddhism, and Seoul was adopted as the capital city of Korea.

-This Fan Dance, also known as Bucheachum, is performed by women, with a breathtaking display of fan as its main feature.
-The fans come in an assortment of colors and patterns such as flowers and butterflies.
-The movements are displays of natural phenomena such as blooming flowers and natural sea waves.
-The choreography is also closely related to their religious beliefs.
+This Buchaechum dance is performed by women with a breathtaking display of fans as its main feature.
+The fans are in an assortment of colors and patterns and the movements are displays of natural phenomena such as blooming flowers, birds, butterflies, and sea waves, closely related to their religious beliefs.

-The dancers will wear the dangui, which is a dress with long, flowing sleeves.
-They will also wear a headdress, called jokduri that looks like a golden tiara.
+The dancers all wear identical costumes; the Bangui dress with long, flowing sleeves and a headdress, called jokduri that looks like a golden tiara.

 Bon Odori Japan

 One of the popular and famous Japanese dances is Bon Odori.
-It is a dance to welcome the ancestor's soul and to express gratefulness.
+It is a dance to welcome ancestor's souls and to express gratitude.
 This is held during the Bon week, usually in August, and celebrated in every Japanese city.
 One of the largest Bon Odori celebrations that are held outside Japan is in Shah Alam, Malaysia.
 This is due to the large Japanese expatriate community there.

-Besides the song, dance, and food, memorial services are also held during this Bon week, a practice originating from the Chinese Buddhist's culture and tradition.
+Besides the song, dance, and food, memorial services are also held during Bon week, a practice originating from the Chinese Buddhist culture and tradition.

 My Favorite Dance Is: